Hizb ut-Tahrir Britain: Views and criticism

-Ahmed and Stuart contrast the statement by HT Britain head Abdul Wahid that, ‘the party considers violence or armed struggle against the regime a violation of the Islamic Shari’ah’, with the claims of Abdul Qadeem Zallum, the head of Global HT for over two decades, that apostasy from Islam or succeeding from the Caliphate must be stopped even if it means killing ‘millions’.
+Ahmed and Stuart contrast the statement by HT Britain head Abdul Wahid that, ‘the party considers violence or armed struggle against the regime a violation of the Islamic Shari’ah’, with the claims of Abdul Qadeem Zallum, the head of Global HT for over two decades, that apostasy from Islam or seceding from the Caliphate must be stopped even if it means killing ‘millions’.

 An alternative view is that HT has made an ideological shift and that the UK government has "achieved a considerable measure of success" in pressuring the party to moderate and pragmatise its approach.
 According to university lecturer Noman Hanif, arguing circa 2006, "the threat of proscription" under Anti-Terrorism legislation and the help of "compliant" former HT members "in the media", has led to HT's modifying its principle of "democracy is Kufr (non-Islamic)".
 In the May 2006 local election in the UK, the party did not call on its members to refrain from voting.(However, in later 2010 and 2015 Elections HT Britain did declare voting haram/forbidden.)